justctrlaltdel/justctrlaltdel/README.md

 whoami –
 - 🙋🏽‍♀️ Hi, I’m @justctrlaltdel
-- 👀  My goal is to work in the realm of SecDevOps, Security Engineer or as CyberSecurity Analyst.
-However, I'm open to new possilbites within the field.
+- 👀  My goal is to work in the realm of DevOps, Security Engineer, or as CyberSecurity Analyst.
+However, I'm open to new possilbites within the field that aligns with my purpose.
 - 🌱 I'm currently learning all things cloud AWS, Azure and how to code Python ...
 - 📫 How to reach me e-mail or via LinkedIn (https://www.linkedin.com/in/tkeyahnichols/)